Alfresco/docs-activiti-enterprise/docs/modeling/files.md

 }
 ```

-Once a file has been defined in the Modeling Application it can be created as a [process variable](../modeling/processes/README.md#process-variables) from a dropdown selection and used within a process definition.
+Once a file has been defined in the Modeling Application it can be created as a [process variable](../modeling/processes/README.md#process-variables) and used within a process definition.
+Choose the process variable type of `file` and select the relevant file from the dropdown.